The Best of Everything

 Stephanie (with help from message board readers):

 Joan's daughter Cathy LaLonde got the Oscar when Joan died.
-She sold it in 1994 at a Christie's auction for $68,500 to an anonymous bidder.
-(Since then, various rumors have been swirling regarding the buyer---could it be Madonna, Michael Jackson, Steven Spielberg?
-Bets, perhaps, on the latter!)
+She sold it June 19, 1993, at a Christie's auction for $68,500 to an anonymous bidder.

 Pamela Jordan (Cindy Jordan's daughter-in-law):